Myopia Management in Long Grove

 Back to School: Myopia can affect academic performance

 Can you walk us through what parents should be thinking about as their kids return to school?

 What should parents be concerned about as their children return to school?
 While blue light rightfully gets a lot of coverage in the media, Dr. Cohan prefers to emphasize that the real danger posed by screens is the increased focusing demand on the eyes that comes with increased screen time, which can result in worsening myopia (nearsightedness)

 When trying to stop or slow your child’s myopia, it’s always better to be proactive than reactive.
 Though children are sometimes resistant to instructions from their parents for many reasons, Dr. Cohan finds that children listen quite well to an eye doctor when they give instructions on how to keep their eyes healthy.

 The instructions our eye doctor gives to his pediatric eye care patients are to take some kind of break from their screens every 20 minutes to half an hour.
 This allows their eyes to rest and reset before returning back to the rigors of watching digital screens.

 What Parents Are Saying About Myopia Management

-Myopia increases the risk of serious, sight threatening complications.
+Myopia increases the risk of serious eye diseases

 How Do I Know If My Child Needs Myopia Management?